Carnival in Barranquilla

 2. Have a drink at La Troja

 La Troja has been around for 50 years and has been named Barranquilla’s cultural and musical heritage and it is the #1 nightlife hotspot for locals and tourists alike….
 Salsa is the order of the day here and it is a fun place to “mingle” with the locals and have a dance…in short “the ultimate local experience in Barranquilla”.
 It is particularly lively on Friday nights and Sunday afternoons.
-Also a fun place to be when matches of the Colombian soccer team are broadcast.
-During carnival la Troja a hot spot and you can dance there until the early hours.
+Also a fun place to be when matches of the Colombian soccer team are broadcasted.
+During carnival, la Troja is a hot spot where you can dance until the early hours!

 3. See colonial architecture at El Prado

 El Prado (Viejo Prado) is the cultural heart of Barranquilla and one of the city’s oldest neighborhoods.
 It is a centrally located, green district with parks, such as Parque Santander.
-There are still many colonial buildings, which were inhabited by Jewish, Arab, German and Italian immigrants at the beginning of the 20th century.
-The atmosphere of yesteryear is still noticeable in the wide streets with tall trees and interesting architecture, which lend themselves well to a walk or a guided tour.
-In the old quarter are several universities and beautiful white houses with large gardens.
-Hotel El Pradois an iconic hotel that was built in the 1930s.
+There are still many colonial buildings, which were inhabited by Jewish, Arab, German and Italian immigrants in the beginning of the 20th century.
+The atmosphere of earlier days is still noticeable in the wide streets with tall trees and interesting architecture, which are perfect for a walk or a guided tour.
+In the old quarter you can find several universities and beautiful white houses with large gardens.
+Hotel El Prado is an iconic hotel that was built in the 1930s.
 The hotel is located on spacious fenced-off grounds on the busy 54th avenue road and is recognizable by its many palm trees.
 El Prado is also home to the white church Iglesia de la Inmaculada Concepción.
 While in El Prado, be sure to make a lunch stop at Pescayé, one of the city’s best (and affordable) seafood restaurants.

 4. Stroll down the Malecón during sunset

-Barranquilla has a beautiful modern promenade, where it is nice to linger.
-You can stroll along the boulevard, where locals bike, walk and children play in the playground.
-Meanwhile, you can look out over the park Via Parque Isla Salamanca and go to a nice restaurant to eat.
+Barranquilla has a beautiful modern promenade, which makes a great stoll.
+You can walk along the boulevard, where locals recreate and children play in the playground.
+Meanwhile, you can look out over Parque Isla Salamanca and pick a nice restaurant to eat.
 The most famous restaurant is Caimán del Río, at the beginning of the Malecón.
 At the beginning you will find the most expensive restaurants.
 If you walk further, you will get to the cheaper establishments.
-When we were there (September 2023), locals told us that boat tours on the Magdalena River will soon be offered by RioBús.
+When we were there in September 2023, locals told us that boat tours on the Magdalena River will soon be offered by RioBús.
 There was no further information about it at the time.
 There was already a RioBús kiosk, but we could not get tickets or information.
-There is a lot of police presence at Avenido del Río and we felt very safe here.
+When checking this information in July 2025, no information can be found about boat tours, but you can always check when you’re in Barranquilla.
+Safety: There is a lot of police presence at Avenido del Río and we felt very safe here.

 5. Visit the city's colorful modern monuments

 A visit to the Malecón is great to combine with a photo shoot at Aleta del Tiburón and/or Ventana al Mundo.
 At Ventana al Mundo, you can read the history of Barranquilla on the inside of the monument.
 The Aleta del Tiburon is a tribute to the soccer club Junior de Barranquilla.
-Insider’s Tip: At the monuments there are guys who (for a small fee) will take pictures of you with your phone.
+Insider’s Tip: At the monuments there are guys who offer to take pictures of you with your phone (for a small fee).
 They are very good at it and take beautiful pictures.
-I didn’t feel comfortable handing over my phone, but a Colombian travel companion did.
+I didn’t feel comfortable handing over my phone, but a Colombian travel companion of mine did.
 The (unofficial) photographer did not charge a flat fee for this.
 My travel companion gave him COP10,000.

 6. Take a trip to Bocas de Cenizas, where the river meets the sea